binpacking-uanl/AMPL/README.md

 	hom -> All objects to be contained have the same size length.

 	het -> Objects to be containd have different size length.
+			*

+	mix -> Object to be contained are different in size and shape.

 	kind -> Depends on the information placed in the file, some of the posible kinds are:
 			* bar -> BARON Software extended model.